 Brenna MurphyBrenna was born in Nepean, Ontario and was raised in Odessa, Ontario where she started playing girls hockey for the Kingston Ice Wolves at the age of 6.
 She started her competitive career in Atom and continued with the Ice Wolves all the way to the inaugural season of the PWHL’s Kingston Jr. Ice Wolves.
 Brenna played on the Kingston Jr. Team from 2012-2014 and was an assistant captain in her final season.In 2014, Brenna continued her hockey journey at Brock University in the OUA on both athletic and academic scholarships.
 Brenna played hockey at Brock for 5 seasons from 2014 – 2019, where she was named an Assistant Captain for the 2015 season and took on the role of Captain for her final 3 seasons from 2016-2019.
 During her time as a Badger, Brenna led the Brock team in their uphill journey from only winning 2 games in the 2014-2015 season, to a consistent competitive playoff contender in her 4th and 5th years.In her time at Brock University, Brenna also graduated with two degrees – an Honours Bachelor of Accounting Co-op Degree and an Honours Master of Accountancy Degree.
 She achieved USports Academic All-Canadian status in all 5 years, which is awarded to student-athletes in USports that achieve an 80% or above average.
 Brenna was also awarded The David Atkinson Surgite Award in 2017 and 2018, which is an award for the highest academic average of a student-athlete at Brock University.
 After Brock University, Brenna set out to pursue her CPA designation and was hired as a Tax Specialist at KPMG LLP in Toronto, Ontario.
 She passed the CFE in September 2019 and is now awaiting her application into CPA membership.Brenna is excited to get back to her roots and use her hockey and accounting knowledge gained from her time at Brock University to help with the JRs in both a managerial and Assistant Coach role.

-Kristen WatkinsKristen grew up watching hockey, but never playing, and has become an avid hockey fan since her oldest daughter started playing hockey with the Ice Wolves 16 years ago.
+Kristen WatkinsKristen grew up watching hockey, but never playing, and has become an avid hockey fan since her oldest daughter started playing hockey with the Ice Wolves 18 years ago.
 Since then, all three of her daughters have played with the Ice Wolves.
-Her daughter Scout, was Assistant Captain and Captain with the Kingston JRs during her three years with the team, and is now part of the leadership group for the Queen's Women's Hockey Team where she is a right-winger.
-Kristen's youngest Daughter currently plays for the Ice Wolves Midget AA team.
+Her daughter Scout, was both Assistant Captain and Captain with the Kingston JRs during her three years with the team, and is now captain of the Queen's women's hockey team.
+Kristen's youngest daughter is currently playing for the Kingston JRs where she is starting her second season with the team.

-Kristen wears many hats for the Kingston JRs and has been the communications manager, billet coordinator, website manager and game-day announcer for the past 3 years.
-She and her family currently are a billet family for the team, this being their 4th year to host a player in their home.
+Kristen wears many hats for the Kingston JRs and has been the communications manager, billet coordinator, billet parent, website manager and game-day announcer for the past 6 years.

 Randy MurphyRandy was born and raised in the Greater Kingston Area, where he grew up playing hockey.
 He is the dad of two former Kingston JR Ice Wolves players, Brenna (2012-2014) and Marissa Murphy (2014-2017), who each went on to play 5 years in the OUA at Brock University (Brenna) and Ontario Tech University (Marissa).
 Randy has coached with the Greater Kingston Girls Hockey Association since 2003 and has been the coach of 6 AA teams, up to and including, Bantam AA.
 Randy also served on the GKGHA Board in the role of VP Competitive.
 Randy was instrumental in bringing a PWHL team to Kingston.
 Along with the current VP Intermediate AA, Pat Murphy, Randy created and submitted the proposal to both the PWHL and the GKGHA Board which outlined why Kingston deserved, and was the best place for the next addition to the PWHL.
 The next year, 2012, was the Kingston JR Ice Wolves’ inaugural season.
 After several unsuccessful seasons, in 2016, as VP Intermediate AA, Randy brought in Troy Sweet as the Head Coach of the Kingston JR's.
 Since then, the JRs have gone from a team who didn’t make the playoffs, to a team that placed #1 in the league.
 Randy has been an assistant coach with the team since his youngest daughter, Marissa, graduated from the JR's in 2017.